LaborCoinCreator/LaborCoin/final-launch/deployment-records/verification.md

 Verification Method:

-Automatic Exact Match Verification (Sourcify / PolygonScan Metadata Match)
+Solidity Standard JSON Input

 Notes:

 Successfully verified on Polygonscan as an Exact Match.
-The contract implements the LaborCoin bonding curve exchange, uses the Chainlink POL/USD oracle at 0xAB594600376Ec9fD91F8e885dADF0CE036862dE0, enforces a 12-hour transaction cooldown, distributes 10% of buy volume to the DAO treasury, and automatically unlocks supply tranches as distribution milestones are reached.
+The contract implements the LaborCoin bonding curve exchange, uses the Chainlink POL/USD oracle at 0xAB594600376Ec9fD91F8e885dADF0CE036862dE0, enforces a 12-hour transaction cooldown, wallet and transaction limits, distributes 10% of buy volume to the DAO treasury, and automatically unlocks supply tranches as distribution milestones are reached.

 Exchange V2 Retirement Record: